TeamOfProfGuo/few-shot-baseline/README.md

     - matplotlib, seaborn

 ## Datasets
-We use the CIFAR-FS dataset to test codebase setup, please refer to *CIFAR-FS/README.md* to prepare the dataset.
+We use CIFAR-FS for testing, please refer to *CIFAR-FS/README.md* to prepare the dataset.

 ## Codebase Testing
 ```